oracle-livelabs/oci-core/oci-fullstackdrs/drpg-create-add-members/drpg-create-add-members-ocw24.md

     Navigate back to the DR Protection group page; the status of DRPG should be active.
 In case if you don't see the Load Balancer member, add it again. **Make sure all the required members are added to the DRPG.**

 10. We have added all the required members in the **mushop-ashburn** DRPG.
-It should show a ATP Database, two Compute Instances, two Volume groups and a Load Balancer.DRPG status should show as active.
+It should show ADB (Primary) Database, two Compute Instances, two Volume groups and a Load Balancer.DRPG status should show as active.

     ![drpg members ashburn](./images/ashburn-allmembers-new.png)